This groundbreaking book on early baseball is a fantastic addition to the SABR Digital Library — and to your library, too:

 - Paperback: Get a 50% discount on the Inventing Baseball paperback edition from the SABR Store ($17.99 includes shipping/tax).

 - E-book: Click here to purchase the e-book version of Inventing Baseball for $6.99 from the SABR Store.
 Available in PDF, Kindle/MOBI and EPUB formats.

-- Paperback: Get the paperback edition of Inventing Baseball for $19.95 (plus shipping) from CreateSpace.
+- Paperback: Get the paperback edition of Inventing Baseball from the SABR Store ($34.99 includes shipping/tax).

 About the SABR Digital Library

 For 40 years, SABR and its members have led the way in publishing the best baseball historical and statistical research.
 Our publications program has shifted to take advantage of new methods of publishing.
 Not only will we continue to publish new books like CAN HE PLAY?
 A Look At Baseball Scouts and Their Profession (released in December 2011); OPENING FENWAY PARK IN STYLE: The 1912 World Champion Red Sox (May 2012); Red Sox Baseball in the Days of Ike and Elvis: The Red Sox of the 1950s (September 2012); Detroit Tigers 1984: What A Start!
 What A Finish!
 (December 2012); and Sweet ’60: The 1960 Pittsburgh Pirates (April 2013), which showcase the best efforts of SABR’s members, chapters and committees, but new technology makes it possible for us to bring out-of-print titles like RUN, RABBIT, RUN: The Hilarious and Mostly True Tales of Rabbit Maranville (February 2012), GREAT HITTING PITCHERS (March 2012); NINETEENTH CENTURY STARS (August 2012) and Batting (January 2013) back again.

 Books will be available in digital formats as well as paperbacks produced by “print on demand” (POD).